 Radio – I’ve bought in my digital and bluetooth radio, its brilliant.
 I can listen to music off my phone or have general chit chat in the background

 Laptop and a means of getting wifi (might be able to get access at hospital or buy a dongal/use your phone as a wifi hotspot)

 Puzzle books – I love a sudoku

 If you are having chemo this messes with your taste buds so you might not fancy your normal favourite treats.
-Also to a certain extend I would recommend not having your normal tasty treats as you might barf them up and never fancy them again!!
-Also if your immune system is suppressed you will have a more limited list of food you can eat to reduce your chances of infection.
+Also to a certain extent I would recommend not having your normal tasty treats as you might barf them up and never fancy them again!!
+If your immune system is suppressed you will have a more limited list of food you can eat to reduce your chances of infection.

 I tend to get nasty tastes in my mouth when in hospital so like having strong flavoured drinks and strong flavoured thing: